RestKit/RestKit/Code/Search/README.md

 The `RKSearchIndexer` class does all of the heavy lifting with regards to maintaining the searchable content.
 The indexer can invoked in three ways to update the indexes:

 1. Manually via `- (void)indexManagedObject:(NSManagedObject *)`.
 This method tells the indexer to update the given object.
-2. For an entire context on demand via `- (void)indexChangedObjectsInManagedObjectContext:(NSManagedObjectContext *)managedObjectContext`.
+2. For an entire context on demand via `- (void)indexChangedObjectsInManagedObjectContext:(NSManagedObjectContext *)managedObjectContext waitUntilFinished:(BOOL)wait`.
 This methods tells the indexer to update the `searchWords` of all managed objects in the given context that have been changed since the last save.
+The `wait` parameter determines whether indexing will be performed synchronously or asynchronously.
 3. Automatically at managed object context save time via `- (void)startObservingManagedObjectContext:(NSManagedObjectContext *)managedObjectContext;`.
 This methods tells the indexer to watch the given context for the `NSManagedObjectContextWillSaveNotification` and to update all changed objects when the context changes.

 ### Stop Words